AntonsPortfolio/StarkTech-Incident-APT41/README.md

 Once the suspicious URL was confirmed, the next question was whether it only represented browsing activity or whether it led to code execution.
 Because the page contained a PowerShell command, I searched for PowerShell and process creation activity tied to the user and host.

-This pivot was important because it connected the initial access artefact to the first executable payload, `iexploreplugin.exe`.
+This pivot was important because it connected the initial access artifact to the first executable payload, `iexploreplugin.exe`.
 Without this step, the URL would only be suspicious browsing activity rather than confirmed execution.

 ## Evidence Observed